Loading...

 The foundational KPIs can be accessed under either Conversational KPI chart or the Intent KPI chart in the mindlytics portal.
 These KPI charts are auto-created but can be configured to filter the data to suit your unique needs.
 A few of the intent related KPIs are described below.
 For more exhaustic list, refer the developer portal documentation.

-Intent Conversion Rate
+Intent Conversion Rate (ICR)

-First Intent Friction
+First Intent Friction (FIF)

 Quantifies the responsiveness of your AI agent at the start of a conversation.
+FIF measures the time taken to resolve the user’s first expressed intent.
+Lower friction suggests a smoother, faster onboarding experience and early user satisfaction.

 New Intents

-Intent Fulfillment Friction
+Intent Fulfillment Friction (IFF)

 Measures the level of friction encountered by the AI agent when resolving user intents.
+Higher friction may indicate prolonged dialogues or delays in achieving intent resolution.

 Intent Fulfillment Sentiment

 Evaluates the sentiment expressed by users during the process of intent fulfillment.
+This metric provides insights into user satisfaction and emotional tone while fulfilling user need.

-Intent Acceptance Rate
+Intent Acceptance Rate (IAR)

 Assesses the frequency and the acceptance rate of the intent recommendations proposed by the AI agent.
+This metric reflects the relevance and accuracy of the agent’s suggestions.

 2. Intent Volume & Distribution